iwburns/log-monster/DESIGN.md

 The `occurred` is when the log occurred on the machine that is making the current request.
 This is different from when that request was received by `log-monster`.
 This should be in the format shown above.

 The `text` is just the text that will be logged using the current back-end.

+The `trace` is an array of objects that show where something came from.

 Example request:
 ```